layonmartins/myscripts/README.md

 #### Options:

-     -appsenq : print all apps that have posted any notifications
+     -appsenq: | --appsenqueue : will print all apps that have posted any notifications

+     -notilist: | --notificationlist : will print the bugreport.txt 'notification list:' - that is a notificationRecord info of all notifications in statusbar

-     -help : for instructions usage
+     -h | --help : for instructions usage